 Will they get AIDs, or get a disease?

-No disease can identify someone’s sexuality or gender identity.
+No disease can identify someone’s sexuality.
 All teenagers should be taught about safe sex, how to use condoms, and should learn about sexually transmitted infections and how to treat them, so they can be safe.

 What about family and friends?

 If they want your help telling extended family or friends, but you're worried about how it will be received, consider calling or writing beforehand.
 Let extended family and friends know that they are welcome to ask you anything in private, but regardless of their personal feelings, you expect them to be kind and respectful to your child.

 Dos and don’ts when your child comes out to you

 - do express love and support for your child’s feelings or choice.
 Allow them to decide how they feel and how to express their gender, without pressure or unspoken messages

 - do insist on respect within the family.
 With immediate and extended family, it is vital that you accept only kindness and respect for your child

 - do maintain open and honest communication with your teenager.
 Show a genuine sense of interest in how they see themselves, what they are feeling and experiencing.
 It will show you are there for them